Do I need to have studied a subject at GCSE to study it at A Level?

 Can I take GCSEs as well as A Levels?

 If you are following an A Level programme, GCSEs can only be taken as re-sits if you need to improve your grade in a particular subject.
-If you are following an Intermediate Programme then some students are allowed to study an AS subject, but this is only in cases where the student has shown a genuine talent by achieving a very good grade in the GCSE examinations.

 What is the Preliminary interview like?